CoqHott/logrel-coq/README.md

 Building
 ===========

 The project builds with Coq version `8.16.1`.
 It needs the opam package `coq-smpl`.
 Once these have been installed, you can simply issue `make` in the root folder.
+The build takes around 3 minutes on a modern laptop.

-Apart from a few harmless warnings, and the output of some examples, the build reports on the assumptions of our main theorems.
+Apart from a few harmless warnings, and the output of some examples, the build reports on the assumptions of our main theorems, using `Print Assumptions`.
 The message `Closed under the global context` indicates that all of them are axiom-free.

 For easiness, the html documentation built using `coqdoc` is included in the artefact.
 It can be built again invoking `make coqdoc`.